dawansv/gnucash-custom-reports/README.md

 `(load (gnc-build-userdata-path "transaction-tags.scm"))`

-If there **isn't** a file called _config-user.scm_ in that directory, then you can either create one and put the above line in it or you can simply download and save the sample [config-user.scm](https://github.com/dawansv/gnucash-transaction-tags/blob/main/config-user.scm) provided here.
+If there **isn't** a file called _config-user.scm_ in that directory, then you can either create one and put the above line in it or you can simply use the file that came with the ZOP file.

 ### Step 5.
 Restart GnuCash

-After installation, the custom "Transaction Report with Tags" should be available under the Reports - Experimental menu.
+After restarting GnuCash, the custom "Transaction Report with Tags" should be available under the Reports - Experimental menu.

 ## Report Features